What is alopecia areata?

 Topical corticosteroids can suppress the overactivity of the immune system on the scalp, allowing the hair follicles to resume hair growth.

 Anthralin is a cream that irritates the skin to stimulate hair regrowth.
 It is a tar-like cream used in the past to treat psoriasis.

 A healthy scalp is the key to healthier and faster hair regrowth.
 The MDhair Restore Serum stimulates blood circulation in the scalp, adds essential vitamins and minerals needed for hair regrowth, and acts as an antioxidant to reduce the harmful effects of toxic chemicals and air pollution.

 Steroid injections to the bald areas can stimulate temporary hair regrowth.
-These injections are painful and need to be repeated every two months to regrow hair.
+These painful injections must be repeated every two months to regrow hair.

 What is the best daily hair care routine for people with alopecia areata?